 Take a look at the reconstruction showing what Durrington Walls might once have looked like and try to imagine it in front of you.

-The ditch was originally much deeper - 6m deep and 5m wide.
-The earth and rock dug out from the ditch was used to build a bank 3m high.
+The ditch was originally much deeper - 6 metres deep and 5 metres wide.
+The earth and rock dug out from the ditch was used to build a bank 3 metres high.
 The bank and ditch are lower now because over the centuries soil has slipped down, lowering the height of the bank and slowly filling the ditch.

 Originally, the steep banks would have been stripped back to the chalk bedrock – so the whole henge would have stood out, shining white in the landscape.